Joe’s Weather Blog: Holiday weekend rain chances (FRI-7/1)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A weak front is bisecting the region this morning…there isn’t much wind associated with this…and there isn’t a lot of “convergence” with it either.
-In other words the two air masses that the front separates aren’t bumping into to each to strongly.
+A weak front is bisecting the region Friday morning.
+There isn’t much wind associated with this and there isn’t a lot of “convergence” with it either.
+In other words, the two air masses that the front separates aren’t bumping into to each to strongly.

-The front this morning is more or less stationary at this point…it needs something it along.
+The front is more or less stationary at this point… it needs something to move it along.

-With the front in the area this afternoon…with some building instability and with the increased moisture…there is a recipe for storms BUT…there isn’t a lot of convergence…we’re somewhat capped…and things are just a bit off it appears for widespread storms.
+With the front in the area this afternoon, and with some building instability that includes increased moisture, there is a recipe for storms, BUT… there isn’t a lot of convergence.
+We’re somewhat capped and things are just a bit off it appears for widespread storms.

-It’s worth the mention of at least some scattered storms in the area…especially from the Metro southwards later this afternoon or early this evening.
+It’s worth the mention of at least some scattered storms in the area, especially from the Kansas City metro area southwards later this afternoon or early this evening.

 The EURO has this idea…